Preston Manning: Honours and awards

 Manning has served as a Fellow of the Canada West Foundation, the Fraser Institute, the Marketplace Institute of Regent College and as a Distinguished Visitor at the University of Toronto and the University of Calgary.
-He is the recipient of honorary degrees from the University of Toronto, York University, McMaster Divinity School, Tyndale University, the University of Alberta, the University of Calgary, the Southern Alberta Institute of Technology, the University of British Columbia, and Trinity Western University.
+He is the recipient of honorary degrees from the University of Toronto, York University, McMaster Divinity School, Tyndale University, the University of Alberta, the University of Calgary, the Southern Alberta Institute of Technology, the University of British Columbia, Trinity Western University, Carleton University and Crandall University.

 In 2007, Manning was appointed a Companion of the Order of Canada.
 In that year, he was also appointed to the Council of Canadian Academies.

 In 2007, Manning hosted a Canadian adaptation of the radio series This I Believe on CBC Radio One.

 When Manning was Leader of the Opposition, he was featured in a skit on the Canadian TV show, Royal Canadian Air Farce on December 31, 1997.
 This skit was one of three contenders for the Viewer's Choice "Flashback" for the episode airing on December 5, 2008.

 In 2012, Manning was appointed to the Alberta Order of Excellence.

 In 2013, Manning was appointed to the Queen's Privy Council for Canada.